Emotional Abuse » Nash and Franciskato Law Firm

 Signs of Emotional Abuse or Mental Mistreatment

-Emotional Abuse in Nursing Home
+Emotional Abuse in Nursing Home elderly loved ones nursing homes non verbal abuse

-Signs include becoming withdrawn, depressed and hopeless
+Signs include becoming withdrawn, depressed, and hopeless

-• Avoids eye contact
+• Avoiding eye contact

-• Displays sudden changes in sleeping or eating patterns
+• Sudden changes in sleeping or eating patterns

-• Displays sudden mood swings
+• Sudden mood swings

 Need Additional Information about Nursing Home Abuse & Neglect?